 Hip Replacement Implants

-Defective Metal-on-Metal Hip Replacement Implant Lawyers for New York and New Jersey
+Defective Metal-On-Metal Hip Replacement Implant Lawyer For New York And New Jersey

 Hip implant devices were created with the intention to give people with painful and impaired hip function better mobility for a longer period of time.
 Traditional hip replacement implants were constructed of ceramic or plastic but over time, they needed to be replaced.
 Newer all-metal hip replacement systems were meant to be stronger and last longer.
 But metal-on-metal implants been proven to have a number of unexpected and severe side effects and experience a much higher failure rate than other types of implants.
 Several models of metal-on-metal hip replacements have been recalled by regulating agencies and manufacturers, and Great Britain’s National Health Service has recently announced a ban on metal-on-metal hip implants.